alimiracle/clara/README.md

 - weekly Backup to all server configuration

-the Backups send to your email
+the Backups send to your email or to your ftp server

 Notifications Types: